 Turmeric can be both familiar and unfamiliar, depending on the place of origin.
 However, it is undeniable that turmeric exists in many households and is actively used in the kitchen and many dishes.

-Turmeric is a popular spice from Curcuma longa roots and is under the ginger family.
+Turmeric is a popular spice derived from the roots of the Curcuma longa plant and belongs to the ginger family.

 This spice is not only used for food but also medicinal purposes like the following